Minerva Parker Nichols: Career

 Nichols entered an architect's office as draftsman.
 She joined the architectural firm of Frederick G. Thorn in Philadelphia.
 She took control of the firm after Thorn's death in 1888 and held the position for seven years.
 In 1896, she and her husband left the Philadelphia area and she began a private practice mostly for friends and relatives.

 Nichols was the second (after Louise Blanchard Bethune) American female architect who established a very successful, although brief, business and recognition, and the first one who did so without partnership or assistance of a man.

 Later, she built the Woman's New Century Club, in Philadelphia.
 Besides her practical work in designing houses, she delivered in the School of Design, in Philadelphia, a course of lectures on Historic Ornament and Classic Architecture.
 Among some of her important commissions was one for the designing of the International Club House, known as the Queen Isabella Pavilion, at the World's Columbian Exposition, Chicago, in 1893.
 She was among the first women to enter the field of architecture and some of the homes in the suburbs of Philadelphia attest to her ability and talent in this line.
 In December, 1899, she married Rev. William J. Nichols, a Unitarian clergyman.
+Having earlier miscarried twins, she gave birth to her first child in 1894, a daughter named Adelaide.
+Her second daughter, Caroline, was born in 1897.
+Her third child, John, was born in 1899, and her youngest child, William Jr., was born in 1905.